JennyCloud/Azure-Zero-to-Hero/Cert-Prep/AZ-104/Notes/VMs-Behind-a-Load-Balancer.md

 # Why VMs Behind a Load Balancer May Still Have Public IPs

-Even when VMs sit behind an Azure Load Balancer, Azure doesn’t forbid them from having public IPs.
-The Load Balancer never uses the VM’s public IP to deliver traffic.
-Instead, public IPs exist for *you*—for administration, debugging, outbound identity, migration flexibility, or multi-role workloads.

-The Load Balancer always connects to backend VMs using their **private IPs**.
-Public IPs serve entirely separate purposes.
+Whether a VM behind a Load Balancer may keep a public IP depends entirely on the **Load Balancer SKU**:

+- **Basic Load Balancer** → backend VMs *may* have public IPs.
+- **Standard Load Balancer** → backend VMs **must not** have public IPs unless the public IP is also **Standard SKU** and supported.
+Many Standard LB scenarios require removing the VM’s PIP entirely.

+A Load Balancer never uses a VM’s public IP for traffic distribution.
+LB traffic always flows to the VM’s **private IP**.
+Public IPs—when allowed—exist for *operations*, *administration*, or *migration*, not for load balancing.

 ---

-## 1. Direct Access for Administration
+## 1. Direct Administrative Access (Basic LB scenarios)
-Some workloads still need a direct entry point even if the primary application traffic goes through a Load Balancer.
-Administrators may require:
-- Direct SSH access
+Behind a **Basic LB**, a VM can keep a public IP for:
+- direct RDP/SSH
-- Direct RDP access
+- break-glass access
-- A maintenance or break-glass path
+- maintenance endpoints

-This does not interfere with the Load Balancer’s traffic.
+These paths bypass the LB entirely.

+Behind a **Standard LB**, Azure enforces isolation:
+- backend VMs cannot have Basic public IPs
+- many configurations require removing the PIP completely before adding the VM to the backend pool

 ---

-## 2. Debugging and Testing Bypass
+## 2. Debugging and Testing Bypass (Basic LB only)
-Load-balanced traffic hides the individual behavior of each VM.
-A public IP lets you test or troubleshoot the VM directly, bypassing the LB:
-- Debug configuration issues
+A public IP allows:
+- direct troubleshooting
-- Validate the application locally
+- validating application behavior
-- Check if network rules work before LB forwarding
+- testing firewall/NSG rules
-- Use emergency access if LB is misconfigured
+- emergency access if the LB path is broken

+This is allowed only for **Basic Load Balancer**.
+Standard LB blocks backend VM exposure.

 ---

 ## 3. Stable Outbound Public IP
-Some services require a predictable outbound IP for:
+Some workloads require a consistent outbound IP for:
 - SaaS allowlisting
-- Licensing servers
+- licensing servers
-- API gateways that validate source IP
+- API gateways with source-IP validation

-If a VM has its own public IP, outbound traffic uses that IP instead of the Load Balancer’s SNAT.
+If the VM has its own PIP, outbound traffic uses that IP.

+This is possible with **Basic LB**.
+With **Standard LB**, public IP use is restricted and must follow SKU rules.

 ---

-## 4. Multi-Role VMs
+## 4. Multi-Role VM Scenarios
-A VM might perform:
+A VM may serve:
-- One role behind the Load Balancer
+- one role behind the Load Balancer
-- Another role reachable directly through its public IP
+- another role directly through its public endpoint

-Examples include admin endpoints, monitoring ports, or legacy APIs.
+Examples:
+- admin endpoints
+- monitoring agents
+- legacy APIs

+Allowed only under **Basic LB** or carefully matched Standard SKUs for specific patterns.

 ---

-## 5. Migration and Transition Scenarios
+## 5. Migration and Transition States
-During cloud migration:
+During a migration:
-- A VM may start with a public IP
+- a VM may begin with a PIP
-- Later added behind an LB
-- Public IP remains temporarily for compatibility
+- then be placed behind a Load Balancer
-- Eventually removed after the transition
+- and the PIP is removed later

-Azure allows this flexibility because real migrations rarely happen in a single clean step.
+Azure permits this flexibility for **Basic LB**.
+For **Standard LB**, Azure often requires:
+**remove the public IP before adding the VM to the backend pool.**

 ---

-## 6. LB Traffic Is Unaffected by Public IPs
+## 6. Load Balancer Traffic Always Uses the Private IP
-Regardless of public IP presence:
+Regardless of public IP status:
-- The LB always uses the VM’s **private IP**
+- the LB uses **private IP routing**
-- Public IPs operate as an entirely separate path
+- the public IP (if allowed) acts as a separate ingress/egress path
-- No interference occurs between the two traffic flows
+- the two flows do not interfere

-The only restriction:
-Standard Load Balancer requires **Standard** public IPs on the VM (or no public IP).
-Basic PIPs are incompatible with the Standard LB’s security and control-plane model.
+The only difference is the **SKU rules** that decide whether a PIP may exist.

 ---

+## Key Compatibility Rule
+### **Basic Load Balancer → backend VMs may have public IPs.**
+### **Standard Load Balancer → backend VMs must not have Basic SKU PIPs; many scenarios require removing the PIP entirely.**

+This drives the common exam instruction:
+**“Before adding a VM to a Standard Load Balancer backend pool, remove its public IP configuration.”**

+Because Standard LB enforces:
+- strict isolation
+- predictable SNAT behavior
+- secure defaults
+- consistent SKU alignment

+---

 ## Summary
-A VM behind a Load Balancer may still have a public IP because the public IP solves other operational needs:
+VMs behind a Load Balancer may or may not have public IPs depending on the **Load Balancer SKU**:

+- In **Basic LB**, public IPs are allowed and used for:
-- administrative access
+  - administration
-- testing and debugging
+  - debugging
   - outbound identity
-- multi-role workloads
+  - multi-role access
-- migration flexibility
+  - migration phases

-The Load Balancer never uses that public IP.
-It always delivers traffic to the VM’s private IP, keeping the two worlds separate.
+- In **Standard LB**, backend VMs must follow strict rules:
+  - no Basic public IPs
+  - often no public IPs at all
+  - all inbound traffic must flow through the Load Balancer frontend

+Azure designed Standard LB to be secure, isolated, and reliable—so public IP exposure on backend VMs is tightly controlled or prohibited.